Welsh Government: Functions and areas of competence

-Following the "yes" vote in the referendum on further law-making powers for the assembly on 3 March 2011, the Welsh Government is now entitled to propose bills to the National Assembly for Wales on subjects within 20 fields of policy.
-Subject to limitations prescribed by the Government of Wales Act 2006, Acts of the National Assembly may make any provision that could be made by Act of Parliament.
-The 20 areas of responsibility devolved to the National Assembly for Wales (and within which Welsh ministers exercise executive functions) are:
+Following the "yes" vote in the referendum on further law-making powers for the assembly on 3 March 2011, the Welsh Government was entitled to propose bills to the National Assembly for Wales on subjects within 20 fields of policy.
+Subject to limitations prescribed by the Government of Wales Act 2006, Acts of the National Assembly could make any provision that could be made by Act of Parliament, but only in 20 areas of conferred responsibility.